Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 \subsubsection{Large damping away from a submanifold}

-Consider the damped wave equation \eqref{eq:2Dwave} on the square $\Omega=(0,1)^2$ but with periodic rather than Dirichlet boundary conditions.
-These boundary conditions allow us to view $\Omega$ as the 2-torus $\mathbb{T}^2$ and hence to apply the results of \cite{BurZui16}.
-Note that the setting is not exactly the same as in Section~\ref{sec:assumptions}.
-In particular, $A$ does not generate a contraction semigroup on the space $X=H^1(\mathbb{T}^2)\times L^2(\mathbb{T}^2)$ and the origin will lie in the spectrum of both $A$ and $A-BB^*$.
-Both problems disappear if following \cite{AnaLea14} we instead work on the orthogonal complement of $\ker(A)$ endowed with its natural equivalent norm, as henceforth we do.
-This allows us to apply our general machinery and obtain resolvent estimates under the assumption that the damping coefficient $b(\cdot)$ satisfies a certain type of lower bound away from a submanifold $\Sigma$ of $\mathbb{T}^2$.
-A typical example would be for $\Sigma$ to be a circle of the form $\Sigma=\setm{(\xi_1,\xi_2)\in\Omega}{\xi_1\in(0,1)}$ for some fixed $\xi_2\in(0,1)$, but the results in \cite{BurZui16} also apply in a much more general setting than this.
-The following result is a simple extension of \cite[Cor.~1.3]{BurZui16} in our special case.
+We consider the damped Klein--Gordon equation on the square $\Omega=(0,1)^2$.
+This is a slight variant of~\eqref{eq:2Dwave} in which $\Delta$ is replaced by $\Delta-m$ for some $m >0$.
+Furthermore, we view $\Omega$ as the 2-torus $\mathbb T^2$ by imposing periodic rather than Dirichlet boundary conditions, thus allowing us to use the results of~\cite{BurZui16}.
+We apply our abstract results, setting $H=L^2(\mathbb T^2)$ and $L=-\Delta+m$ with domain $H_1=H^2(\mathbb T^2)$ in the framework of Section~\ref{second_order_setup}, in order to derive resolvent estimates under the assumption that the damping coefficient $b$ satisfies a certain type of lower bound away from a proper submanifold $\Sigma$ of $\mathbb{T}^2$.
+A typical example would be for $\Sigma$ to be a circle of the form $\Sigma=\setm{(\xi_1,\xi_2)\in\Omega}{\xi_1\in(0,1)}$ for some fixed $\xi_2\in(0,1)$, but the results in~\cite{BurZui16} also apply in a much more general setting than this.
+The following result is a simple extension of~\cite[Cor.~1.3]{BurZui16} in our special case.
 The distance referred to here is the geodesic distance on the manifold $\mathbb{T}^2$.

-\begin{corollary} Let $r\colon\R_+\to\R_+$ be a non-decreasing function satisfying $r(s)>0$ for all $s>0$, and suppose that $b(\xi)^2\ge r(\dist(\xi,\Sigma))$ for all $\xi\in\mathbb{T}^2$.
-Then $i\R\subset\rho(A-BB^*)$ and there exist $\varepsilon\in(0,1)$ and $s_0>0$ such that
+\begin{corollary} Let $r:\R_+\to\R_+$ be a non-decreasing function satisfying $r(s)>0$ for all $s>0$, and suppose that $b(\xi)^2\ge r(\dist(\xi,\Sigma))$ for all $\xi\in\mathbb{T}^2$.
+Then $i\R\subseteq\rho(A_{B})$ and there exist $\varepsilon\in(0,1)$ and $s_0>0$ such that

 \end{corollary}